Work With Us

 Experience and Abilities

-• Experience working with adults living with mental illness and/or substance use disorders, developmental disabilities or related fields in social service preferred
+• Experience working with adults living with mental illness and/or substance use disorders, developmental disabilities, or related fields in social service preferred

 • Experience leading support meetings/groups